apostrophecms/apostrophe-documentation/modules/apostrophe-ui/browser-apostrophe-ui.md

 See also apos.busy for interactions that only need to indicate that one particular element is busy.
+### pushGlobalBusy()
+Call this method when the global busy mechanism is in effect, but you need to temporarily suspend it and allow interaction again.
+Must be paired with a call to `popGlobalBusy`.
+This is probably not what you need for most situations, see `globalBusy`.

+If the global busy mechanism was not in effect in the first place, that is handled gracefully.
+### popGlobalBusy()
+Call this method when the global busy mechanism has been suspended, and you are ready to allow it back into effect.
+Must be paired with a call to `pushGlobalBusy`.
+This is probably not what you need for most situations, see `globalBusy`.

+If the global busy mechanism was not in effect in the first place, that is handled gracefully.
 ### globalLock()
 Do not call this method yourself.
 It is called by self.globalBusy to display the global spinner.